georgerohan001/Project/README.md

 * [Project File](/Final%20Project%201.py): This is the main project file.
 This is what you will run
 * [README File](README.md): This is this file.
 The one that gives you context or important information
-* [Sample Directory](/Test%20Parent%20Folder%20-%20Backup.zip): This is the folder which you can use to test the code if you don't want to test on your own samples
+* [Sample Directory](/Test%20Parent%20Folder%20-%20Backup.zip): This is the folder that you can use to test the code if you don't want to test on your own samples
-* [Requirements file](requirements.txt): This is the file that has only the pytho version inside.
-This is just to ensure that the librariy versions would be the same.
+* [Requirements file](requirements.txt): This is the file that has only the Python version inside.
+This is just to ensure that the library versions would be the same.

 ## Requirements

-Althought there is a `requirements.txt` available for this project, only the python version *(v3.12.1)* is present inside.
-This is because all libraries used are a part of python's standard libraries.
-This means that as long as you have the same python version, you should have the same version for all libraries.
+Although there is a `requirements.txt` available for this project, only the Python version *(v3.12.1)* is present inside.
+This is because all libraries used are a part of Python's standard libraries.
+This means that as long as you have the same Python version, you should have the same version for all libraries.
 One exception that may be worth checking is the tkinter library, but if you type in the installation command, then the latest version should be the same.
 To install pip, one can run:

 ```bash
 pip install tk
 ```
-To check to see if your python version is correct, run the command:
+To check to see if your Python version is correct, run the command:

 ```bash
 python --version
 ```
-If the result was something other than `3.12.1`, then you might consider running the code anyway, and if it does not work, then you might consider down/updating your python to the `3.12.1` version.
+If the result was something other than `3.12.1`, then you might consider running the code anyway, and if it does not work, then you might consider down/updating your Python to the `3.12.1` version.

 ## Usage

 IMPORTANT!
 Please make a backup of the folders that you run the code on.
 The code is designed to make a backup on its own, but having an extra safeguard shouldn't hurt.

-To use this python file, please run it in your preffered way, after making sure you have directories available like in the example present in the [Disclaimer](#disclaimers) section.
-To run it with the console, just run:
+To use this Python file, please run it in your preferred way, after making sure you have directories available like in the example present in the [Disclaimer](#disclaimers) section.
+To run it with the console, just run the following:

 ```bash
 python -u {filepath}